ysufender/JASM/README.md

 # JASM -- (J)ust an (AS)se(M)bly

-JASM is a bytecode assembly backend for creating scripting languages that will compile to JABL (Just a Byte Language).
+JASM is a bytecode assembly backend for creating scripting languages that will compile to JASM bytecode.
 The purpose of this project is to create a backend for easily creating scripting languages that'll be embedded into C++ code, or will be used as a regular lanugage.
-With this way, anyone that wants to create a scripting language will be free of performance and execution based headaches, thus being able to focus on their language desing and leave the rest to JASM and JABL.
-In addition, the future plans for this project includes adding support for converting JASM and JABL to real assembly languages.
+With this way, anyone that wants to create a scripting language will be free of performance and execution based headaches, thus being able to focus on their language design and leave the rest to JASM.
+In addition, the future plans for this project includes adding support for converting JASM and its bytecode to GNU or LLVM ILs.
 Maybe a utopic plan for now, but who knows?

-> Note: JASM is just a part of JAVM (Just A Virtual Machine) project and JAVM is still in progress, so don't let questions like "What am I going to do with a bytecode when I can't execute it?"
+JASM is a part of CSLB project.
+The CSLB project (which stands for Common Scripting Language Backend, pronunced as SeezleBee) consists of three parts: Assembler, Linker and Runtime.
+The assembler and linker parts are what this repo covers.
+JASM is the name of the IL, bytecode, assembler and linker altogether.
+The runtime is CSR (Common Script Runtime, pronunced as Caesar), it has its own repo.

 ## Quickstart